Skip to content

 When Do the Unfair Contract Terms Apply?

-• a business and a consumer; or
+• a consumer; or

 For example, a clickwrap agreement to sell products to consumers and businesses on a website is a ‘standard form’ contract.
-The customer views the terms and conditions and accepts them via a tick-box which states their acceptance, without the chance to negotiate the terms.
+The customer views the terms and conditions and accepts them via a tick-box, which states their acceptance, without the chance to negotiate the terms.

-Examples of Unfair Contract Terms
+What Are Some Examples of Unfair Contract Terms?

 There is no one definitive example of an unfair contract term.
 One term can be fair in one contract but unfair in another contract.
-The term is only fair or unfair depending on the context of the contract and the party’s positions.
+The term is only fair or unfair depending on the context of the contract and the parties’ positions.

 1. Automatic Renewal Clauses

-For example, your customer does not terminate before the renewal time.
+In addition, an automatic renewal term can be unfair if your customers cannot cancel the contract easily after the renewal takes place.
+For example, your customer does not choose to end the contract before the renewal time.
 The contract runs for another six months under the automatic renewal clause.
 Your customer is forced to pay a cancellation fee to terminate the contract.
-The automatic renewal term is likely to be unfair.
-However, if they can cancel anytime without paying extra fees, it is unlikely for them to be unfair.
+The automatic renewal term may be considered unfair.
+However, if they can cancel at any time without paying extra fees, it is unlikely that the clause would be unfair.

 2. Unilateral Price Increases